 by Sugar Team October 29, 2021 11 min read

-One of the myths that we’ve covered in a previous blog post is that there is not any scientific research surrounding CBD.
+One of the myths that we’ve covered in a previous blog post is that there is not much scientific research surrounding CBD, or recent studies about smoking CBD cigarettes.
 While there still remains much to be studied, we are starting to see more evidence that CBD has real world benefits.

 In early 2021, the FDA released a letter discussing their plans to fill CBD research gaps with “Real-World Data.”
 They write:

 “We see an important public health opportunity in using novel sources of data and rigorous analytical methods to build a more robust base of scientific evidence on the safety profile and use of CBD products.
 The FDA is uniquely situated to contribute its expertise in evaluating data from different sources to inform regulatory decision-making.”

 As more people learn about the purported benefits of CBD, and ultimately decide to try it for themselves, the need for solid scientific research becomes increasingly necessary.
 While the FDA has committed themselves to focus more on CBD research, other independent studies are emerging as well.

 In this article, we’re going to dive into some of the more recent research surrounding CBD and what that research suggests.
 Here we go.

 A study published in 2021 by Martin De Vita and the psychology department at Syracuse University’s College of Art and Sciences looked at the effects of CBD’s analgesic (pain relieving) effects in healthy adults.